KenjiTet/ML-P2-tweet-classification/README.md

 To evaluate:
 run the second code cell in BertSubmission.ipynb, this cell loads the model and generates a BertSubmission.csv file to evaluate the model's accuracy.

+Then manually transfer the BertSubmission.csv file in the predictions folder

 **Note:**
 You may need to adjust the variable `folder_path` to match your own environment.